VideoGPA: Distilling Geometry Priors for 3D-Consistent Video Generation: Experiments

 \subsection{Quantitative Evaluation}

-\paragraph{Image-to-Video (I2V)} We first evaluate I2V generation, where maintaining geometric consistency relative to the input frame is particularly challenging.
-As shown in Table~\ref{tab:final_3d_comparison} (top), \methodname consistently improves both geometric fidelity and perceptual quality over all baselines.
-Compared to the base model, \methodname improves SSIM from 0.455 to 0.510 and reduces LPIPS from 0.653 to 0.608 in 3D reconstruction error, indicating more accurate reprojection under recovered camera motion.
-Notably, \methodname also achieves the best performance across all 3D consistency metrics, improving MVCS from 0.976 to 0.986 and reducing 3DCS from 0.687 to 0.638.
-These geometric gains also lead to stronger human-aligned performance, with an overall VideoReward win rate of 76.0\%, substantially outperforming Epipolar-DPO (66.0\%) and SFT (35.0\%).
+\paragraph{Image-to-Video (I2V)}We first evaluate I2V generation, where maintaining geometric consistency relative to the input frame is particularly challenging.
+As shown in Table~\ref{tab:final_3d_comparison}, \methodname consistently improves both geometric fidelity and perceptual quality over all baselines.
+For the \textbf{CogVideoX-I2V-5B} baseline, \methodname achieves the best performance across all 3D consistency metrics, improving MVCS from $0.945$ to $0.950$, reducing 3DCS from $0.485$ to $0.483$, and decreasing Epipolar error from $0.585$ to $0.539$.
+These geometric gains translate to significantly stronger human-aligned performance, reaching an overall VideoReward (OVL) win rate of $76.0\%$, substantially outperforming Epipolar-DPO ($66.0\%$) and SFT ($35.0\%$).

-\paragraph{Text-to-Video (T2V)} Without a reference image, T2V introduces greater semantic diversity.
-As shown in Table~\ref{tab:final_3d_comparison} (middle), \methodname again delivers consistent improvements over the base model and competing baselines.
-In terms of 3D reconstruction error, \methodname achieves the best SSIM (0.621) and LPIPS (0.495), improving upon both the base model (0.614, 0.508) and Epipolar-DPO (0.618, 0.507).
-It also outperforms Epipolar-DPO and SFT across all 3D consistency metrics, achieving the highest MVCS (0.974) and the lowest 3DCS (0.519) and epipolar error (0.548).
-Importantly, these geometric gains do not come at the cost of perceptual quality. \methodname substantially improves human-aligned metrics, achieving an overall VideoReward win rate of 60.33\%, compared to 33.33\% for Epipolar-DPO and 15.33\% for SFT.
+\paragraph{Text-to-Video (T2V)}Without a reference image, T2V introduces greater semantic diversity.
+As shown in Table~\ref{tab:final_3d_comparison} (middle), \methodname again delivers consistent improvements over the \textbf{CogVideoX-5B} base model and competing baselines.
+In terms of 3D reconstruction error, \methodname achieves the best SSIM (0.803) and LPIPS (0.411).
+It also outperforms Epipolar-DPO and SFT across all 3D consistency metrics, achieving the highest MVCS (0.953) and the lowest 3DCS (0.422) and epipolar error (0.548).
+Importantly, these geometric gains do not come at the cost of perceptual quality. \methodname substantially improves human-aligned metrics, achieving an overall VideoReward win rate of 60.33\%, compared to 48.67\% for Epipolar-DPO and 15.33\% for SFT.
 These results indicate that \methodname generalizes beyond image-conditioned generation and remains effective under unconstrained text prompts.